boylesoftware/x2node-records/README.md

 ## The Descriptors

 The `RecordTypesLibrary` class provides an API for working with the record types.
-The API converts the record type and property *definitions* provided to the module's `createRecordTypesLibrary` function to the corresponding record type and property *descriptors*, which are API objects providing properties and methods for the clients.
-The original definition object is always available through the descriptor.
+The API converts the record type and property *definitions* provided to the factory's `buildLibrary` method to the corresponding record type and property *descriptors*, which are API objects providing properties and methods for the clients.
+The original definition object is always available through the descriptor as well.

+### RecordTypesLibraryFactory Class

+This the factory used to build the record types library.
+Before the library is built, additional extensions can be registered with the factory.
+See [Extensibility](#extensibility) below for the description of the extensions protocol.
+The factory exposes the following methods:

+* `addExtension(extension)` - Add a record types library extension.
+The method returns the factory instance.

+* `buildLibrary(recordTypeDefs)` - Build record types library using the provided definitions.

 ### RecordTypesLibrary Class